 The Kossak variety was developed to store well and can be kept for up to 4 months, so a great fall or winter harvested veggie.
 This year in our gardens, I look forward to testing out the giant of kohlrabi varieties, the Kossak giant.
-I will also continue to grow broccoli, cauliflower, kale, and of course cucumbers.
+I will also continue to grow broccoli, cauliflower, kale, and of course cabbage.